 Just so you will know… Yes, there were leaks!
 Yes, we made chocolate goodies.
 Yes, I made 10 jello pans.
+This is STEM!
 And it was fun.

 Maybe, the most fun ever, but you can decide after you read the part about the jello… But, I can promise you this: Your students will be totally engaged in these activities!

 So, I told him I would think about it and get back with him.
 By the way for one classroom you do not need 40 boxes, but I have six third grade classes, so that would be 36-38 boxes needed.

 And, of course, we ended the event by cooking some s’mores!
 Can I just say this was definitely a hit with the third grade?
 Would this one be your favorite?

-I bought the pans at the Dollar Tree and took the jello and pans to school on a Saturday afternoon.
-I borrowed our portable kitchen mini fridge and then stored all the pans in it.
+I bought the pans at Dollar Tree and took the jello and pans to school on a Saturday afternoon.
+I borrowed our portable kitchen mini-fridge and then stored all the pans in it.

-One or two pans would work for the whole class, cover the jello before placing the structure on it, and don’t touch the jello!
+One or two pans would work for the whole class, cover the jello with waxed paper before placing the structure on it, and don’t touch the jello!
 Some of our structures were remarkably stable!

-Kids had an array of materials and needed to make a water reservoir that would hold water and then transport it through tubing to another container- without leaking.
+Students had an array of materials and needed to make a water reservoir that would hold water and then transport it through tubing to another container- without leaking.

 Got that?
 No leaks.

-By the way, did you know that wet tape is no longer sticky?
+(By the way, did you know that wet tape is no longer sticky?)